GeorgeLeePatterson/stately/docs/concepts/entities-and-state.md

 # Entities and State

 Entities are the core data structures in Stately.
-They represent the things your application manages - configurations, resources, settings, and more.
+They represent the things your application manages - configurations, resources, settings...anything really.
 State is the container that holds collections of entities and provides operations for working with them.

 ## Defining Entities